31 Night Animals With Glowing Eyes: Red, Yellow etc. (with images)

 Cats

-As we mentioned above, cats can have all sorts of eye colors.
+As we mentioned above, cats can have all sort of eye colors.
 This cat is staring at the photographer with bright yellow eyes that could pierce you.

 Eye color is determined by two pigment colors called melanin and lipochrome.
-The blend of pigment (or lack thereof) determines the color of the cat’s eyes.
-However, the light changes the eye color at night by reflecting only parts of the light spectrum.
+The blend of pigment (or lack thereof) determines which color the cat’s eyes will have.
+But at night time the light can change the eye color by reflecting only parts of the light spectrum.

 Deers

-Another animal you typically can encounter at nighttime is the deer.
-They will often stare at you while driving or walking by a forest.
+Another animal you typically can encounter at nighttime is the Deers.
+They will often stare right at you when you are driving or walking by a forest.

 Raccoons